-4) During a bull market.
+4) Near the top of a bull market.

 A bull market makes many investors feel like geniuses.
 The problem with feeling like a genius is that there is a tendency to extrapolate bull market returns well into the future.
 If you're counting on aggressive return assumptions to fund your retirement lifestyle, you may be sorely disappointed.